dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 There will be no process_index because the synthetic injection is not a real part of the chunk ip data thus a process_index is not allocated to it during the multiprocessing phase.
 But that is ok; it exercises all of the other post ghost analysis code in module2b.

-The code is added in main here:
+The code is added in main() of module2,  here:

 ```